msh9/codinginthetrenches.com/content/post/2016-09-11-angular-services-things-to-not-do.md

 app.service('Fooer', ['$http', Fooer]);
 ```

-Factories return objects and services are `newed.`
+Factories return objects and services are `new`ed.

 With that covered let us move on to things to not do.